 How to do it:

-- Attach the band to a door anchor at around chest level
+- Attach the band towards the top of a door with a door anchor

 - Grab the band with both hands and step back until there is no slack in the band, and you feel it pulling at your arms

-- Now pull back with one arm while also rotating your shoulders (in the full contracted position your shoulders and elbows should be aligned)
+- Pull back with one arm while also rotating your shoulders (in the full contracted position your shoulders and elbows should be aligned)